The 10 best Gumloop alternatives in 2026 for AI workflow automation, compared on features, ease of use, and pricing.

 Extensive template library: Thousands of pre-built Zap templates (including many with AI) can help get you started quickly.

-Expanding AI toolkit: Zapier now offers dedicated AI Agents, Chatbots, Canvas, and MCP support alongside its core automation platform.
+Expanding AI toolkit: Zapier offers dedicated AI Agents, Chatbots, Canvas, and MCP support alongside its core automation platform.

 Pricing

-Free Tier: Yes – 100 tasks/month with two-step Zaps, plus Tables, Forms, and Zapier MCP included.
+Free: $0/month for 100 tasks, two-step Zaps, Tables, Forms, and Zapier MCP

-Team: Starting from $69/month (billed annually) – 25 users, shared Zaps, SAML SSO.
+Team: $69/month (billed annually) for 25 users, shared Zaps, and SAML SSO

 3.